-Report Designer is not the only way to create reports with Pentaho software.
+Report Designer is one of several ways to create reports with Pentaho software.
 Through the BI Server's Web-based Pentaho User Console you can also use the Interactive Reporting interface, or you can integrate the Pentaho Reporting engine (on which Report Designer is built) into your own software.
 If you're an XML guru, you could also use Design Studio to create a report by hand via an action sequence.